bluelight773/bluelight773.github.io/_posts/2020-09-27-numpy-stack-concatenate-pytorch-stack-cat.md

                   [10, 11, 12]])
 ~~~

 Now, let's say we want to join these 2 arrays as to form one array containing 4 rows.
-In this case, we already have a batch-size dimension and simply want to expand it from size 2 to size 4.
+In this case, we already have a batch-size dimension and simply want to **expand this existing 0th dimension** from size 2 to size 4.
 For this scenario, we use `concatenate`.
 We specify `axis=0` since the batch dimension we want to concatenate along is the 0th dimension.
 The result is an array of shape 4 x 2.
 Note that we can apply the concatenation in any of the suggested approaches below.

 ~~~python
 a_cat1 = np.concatenate((a_bf1, a_bf2), axis=0)